octoberstorm/slack-appengine/README.md

 Golang client for the Slack API.
 Include the example code using each slack api.

-Modified for use with Google App Engine.
+Modifications by Rick Tait:

+* HTTP request changes to work w/Google App Engine.
 HTTP requests are restricted/controlled in App Engine, you have to use a helper function.
-See https://cloud.google.com/appengine/docs/go/urlfetch/ for more details.
+See https://cloud.google.com/appengine/docs/go/urlfetch/ for more details
+* added Slack usergroup support
+* added Slack user presence support

 ## Currently supports: